Hardcover: 384 pages

 Publisher: Amberley 2016

 The crew of the USS Cumberland had never seen anything like the Merrimack.
 They had heard of it, but they didn’t really associate it with a ship.
 Up until now they had been using words like Floating battery and on the 8th of March 1862 when Merrimack slowly steamed into Hampton Roads, looking for all the world like a floating barn roof with a single chimney, Cumberland’s Quartermaster could find no word other than “That thing” to describe it.
 The nickname “The big thing” would stick.

-Sinister by name sinister by nature the Monitor, with its decks almost awash and it’s revolving turret scanning for a target like a cyclops eye had one mission that day.
-After the news of the disaster of 8 March, she had been sent steaming down across the open ocean and, though very nearly not making it into the calmer waters of the roads, now fearlessly interposed herself between the two bigger ships, determined to save the Minnesota, and possibly the union.
+Sinister by name sinister by nature the Monitor, with its black decks almost awash and it’s revolving turret scanning for a target like a cyclops eye had one mission that day.
+After the news of the disaster of 8 March, she had been sent steaming down across the open ocean and though very nearly not making it into the calmer waters of the roads, she now fearlessly interposed herself between the two bigger ships, determined to save the Minnesota, and possibly the union.

 Richard Snow has written a book worthy of a screenplay, the details are simply amazing.
 If this book was made (properly) into a war movie, it would garner the director and producer unending praise from the historical community.
 This book is about people and personalities, it’s about politics and agendas, it’s about science and engineering, it’s about war and how it was changing.
 In short it’s everything a work of narrative history should be.